mongodb/mongo-ruby-driver/spec/README.md

 "Managing Access Keys (Console)" instructions in this guide: https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey Once an access key has been created, store the access key id and the access key secret in environment variables.
-If you plan to frequently run Field-Level Encryption tests, it may be a good idea to put these lines in your .bash_profile or .bashrc file.
+If you plan to frequently run Client-Side Encryption tests, it may be a good idea to put these lines in your .bash_profile or .bashrc file.
 Otherwise, you can run them in the terminal window where you plan to run your tests.